 The detailed time share recommendations of Family Court Services mediators in contested matters are also useful guides for negotiating and preparing timeshare schedules in uncontested matters.
 The time share schedule will be part of the court’s custody order in either case.
-We can help you negotiate a time share schedule if you and your child’s other parent are agreeable.
+As your child custody attorney we can help you negotiate custody and a time share schedule that works for you if you and your child’s other parent are agreeable.
 We can go to court with you and argue for the adoption of Family Court Services recommendations that are favorable to you and rejection of those which are not.

 We serve the following San Diego County and Southern California Desert Areas: San Diego, Carlsbad, Del Mar, Solana Beach, Encinitas, La Jolla, La Mesa, Escondido, Vista, Oceanside, Rancho Santa Fe, San Marcos, Marine Corps Base - Camp Pendleton, Poway, Ramona, Julian, Alpine, Temecula, Borrego Springs, Palm Springs, Indio, Indian Wells, Palm Desert, Rancho Mirage, Desert Hot Springs, La Quinta, Coachella, Cathedral City.